Marketing 101 – Customer Service & Brand Equity

-Second, these differences in response are a result of consumers’ knowledge about the brand, that is, what they have learned, felt, seen, and heard about the brand as a result of their experiences over time.
-Thus, although strongly influenced by the marketing activity of the firm, brand equity ultimately depends on what resides in the minds and hearts of consumers.
+Second, these differences in response are a result of consumers’ knowledge about the brand.
+This includes what they have learned, felt, seen, and heard about the brand as a result of their experiences over time.
+Although strongly influenced by the marketing activity of the firm, brand equity ultimately depends on what resides in the minds and hearts of consumers.

 Third, customers’ differential responses, which make up brand equity, are rejected in perceptions, preferences, and behaviour related to all aspects of brand marketing.
 For example, including choice of a brand, recall of past experiences, response to a sales promotion, and evaluations of a proposed brand extension.

 Organizations and advertising agencies have now discovered that merging the market research and database marketing team has not necessarily led to a stream of consumer insights to build strong brands.
 They have now migrated to a more sophisticated and technologically advanced CEM platform (of the likes of LitmusWorld) to capture consumer insights and improve customer experience.